Jacopx/OMA_ExamTimeTable/README.md

 Repository for OMA assignment 2017-2018 for the degree course in **Computer Engineer** of *Polytechnic of Turin*.

 ## Assignment
-Let us consider a set **E** E of exams, to be scheduled during an examination period at the end of the semester, and a set **S** S of students.
+Let us consider a set **E** of exams, to be scheduled during an examination period at the end of the semester, and a set **S** of students.
 Each student is enrolled in a subset of exams, at least one.
 The examination period is divided in t_max ordered time-slots.

 By law, conﬂicting exams (i.e. having enrolled students in common) cannot take place during the same time-slot.
 Moreover, to incentive universities at creating timetables more sustainable for the students, the Ministry of Education assigns a penalty for each couple of conﬂicting exams scheduled up to 5 time-slots apart.
 More precisely, given the number **N_(e,e')** of students enrolled in both conﬂicting exams e and e', which are scheduled i time-slots apart, the penalty is calculated as
 **2^(5-i)*N_(e,e)/abs(S)**.